• Skip to primary navigation

 Nduja Pasta with Roasted Cauliflower

-This bowl of 'nduja caulifower is super flavourful and really easy to throw together.
+This bowl of Calabrian nduja pasta with caulifower is super flavorful and really easy to throw together.
 All you could want in a mid week meal.

 5 from 2 votes